 How your baby’s growing

 Bladder: You may soon start to notice a more frequent urge to pee.
-The amount of blood in your body is increasing, creating a lot of extra fluid that ends up in your bladder.
+Your blood volume is increasing, creating a lot of extra fluid that ends up in your bladder.

 Tips of the week